pancake-security/shortstack-artifact/README.md

 ## Getting Started

 We provide a quick start guide to run a simple hello world example.
 Detailed instructions on how to run this on the AWS setup are provided [here](hello_world) (This is the same setup that will be used later for reproducing the paper results.
-We recommend that reviewers try this out in order to gain familiarity with the AWS setup).
+We recommend that reviewers try this out in order to gain familiarity with the setup).
 Alternatively, one can also build Shortstack from source and run it locally on a single node for this simple example.
 Instructions on how to do so are provided in the main Shortstack repository [here](https://github.com/pancake-security/shortstack.git)

 ## Reproducing Results